 FedEx needs no introduction for eCommerce couriers and businesses.
 FedEx is one of the world’s leaders in providing shipping-related services to individuals and businesses.
 It provides racking, temperature-controlled transportation and manages the world’s largest delivery fleet.

-FedEx also has a shipping rate calculator on their website that eCommerce couriers can use to calculate domestic and international shipping rates based on actual and dimensional weight.
-FedEx shipping rates can be affected by the kind of delivery service an eCommerce courier opts for, like urgent/priority shipping, overnight express, same-day delivery, etc. FedEx also offers DDP or Delivery Duty Paid international shipping.
+FedEx also has a shipping rate calculator on their website that eCommerce couriers can use to calculate domestic and international shipping costs based on actual and dimensional weight.
+FedEx shipping costs can be affected by the kind of delivery service an eCommerce courier opts for, like urgent/priority shipping, overnight express, same-day delivery, etc. FedEx also offers DDP or Delivery Duty Paid international shipping.

 ParcelMonkey provides shipping to both domestic and international locations and features a shipping rate calculator that’s pretty easy to use.
 The shipping rate calculator has 2 modes - Full Quote and Quick Quote.